Flying Spark (Israel) Top Management

 Flying Spark Benchmark Summation

-The output start index for this execution was zero with a total number of output elements of sixty-one.
-Flying Spark Price Series Summation is a cross summation of Flying Spark price series and its benchmark/peer.
+The output start index for this execution was one with a total number of output elements of sixty.
+The Lowest value over a specified period line plots minimum value of Flying Spark price series.

 Flying Spark Notable Stakeholders